isomerpages/mlaw-marketingshopfront/_about-singapore/2-legal-system.md

-### <a name="the-japanese-occupation"></a> The Japanese Occupation
+  - title: The Japanese Occupation

-Our courts ceased to function when the Japanese invaded Singapore in 1942 and established a Military Court of Justice to administer Military Ordinances and the laws of the Japanese army.
+    content: <br>Our courts ceased to function when the Japanese invaded Singapore in 1942 and established a Military Court of Justice to administer Military Ordinances and the laws of the Japanese army.